 Many Alzheimer’s patients and families are struggling to make sense of a disease that doesn’t make sense.
 Lives are turned upside down after the diagnosis, leaving patients and their loved ones unsure where to turn.
 Turn to Covenant Care — we can help.

 Since 1983, Covenant Care has supported the needs of patients, caregivers and families living with Alzheimer’s disease and other forms of dementia, with programs and services including:

 - Project Lifesaver

 - Education for caregivers, community groups and healthcare professionals

 - Respite Care

-The Residence: Memory Care Center
+The Residence: Memory Care Community

 A person with Alzheimer’s disease may wander away from home at any stage of the illness, and many become lost while trying to get home.
 Studies show that approximately 60% of people with Alzheimer’s disease will wander and 70% will wander repeatedly, putting them at risk for serious injury.